Frequently Asked Questions

 Will my pet be in a lot of pain?

 Any surgical procedure can be painful.
 We do provide an injection of pain medication at the time of surgery.
 Because our procedures are performed very quickly and the incisions are very small, recovery is quite rapid.
-If needed, we will send additional pain medication home with your pet.
+We will send additional pain medication home with your pet.

 Will my pet have stitches?